 The American Society of Addiction Medicine lists several criteria for living in recovery:

 A person may be a dry drunk during the time between becoming sober and entering recovery.
-Depending on the severity of the person’s condition, it may take months to become stable in recovery.
+Depending on the severity of the person’s condition, it may take months to become stable and advance through all the alcoholic recovery stages.
 Thus, someone may be considered a dry drunk for multiple months.

 Others don’t call people who are actively trying to overcome alcoholism dry drunks.
 They are only considered dry drunks if they don’t try to commit to rehab, therapy or self-help programs.